obsidian-community/obsidian-hub/04 - Guides, Workflows, & Courses/for Theme Designers.md

 ---
-aliases:
-  - "Resources and Guides for Theme Designers"
+aliases: ["Resources and Guides for Theme Designers"]
-tags:
+tags: [seedling, MOC]
-  - seedling
-  - MOC
 ---

 # for Theme Designers